Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 | IO_2 | No | No | No | Input only, no output pin |
 | IO_3 | No | No | No | Input only, no output pin |

-*Serial conenction not currently supported in Firmware
+*Serial connection not currently supported in Firmware

 ## CAN